nordicshare/senz_hass_deprecated/README.md

 # SENZ Wifi Integration for Home Assistant

-_Work in progress_

-Known limitations: There is only limited error and exception handling in this pre-release.

 This integration will represent your SENZ WiFi thermostats as climate entities in Home Assistant.
 There is also a temperature sensor to simplify use in the UI.

 ## Installation